Things to do in Chelsea London

 Kensington Gardens used to be a private park that is now public.
 Home to Kensington Palace and the Diana Princess of Wales Playground and memorial and many other attractions.

-The beautiful grounds include a formal Italian Garden, the Peter Pan Statue and cover over 260 acres.
+The beautiful grounds include a formal Italian Garden, and the Peter Pan Statue and cover over 260 acres.

 Kensington Gardens is one of 8 royal parks and it used to belong to Hyde Park and you can walk from Kensington to Hyde Park.